Dobermann Breed Summary

 Loyal, Protective, Intelligent, Athletic and Affectionate

-These doggies are extremely intelligent, well known all over the world for their extremely good senses and alertness!
+These dogs are extremely intelligent and well known all over the world for their extremely good senses and alertness!
 However, regardless of their fantastic watchdog abilities, they also make fantastic family pets, due to their fantastic adaptability and ability to fit in well with family life.

-Breeders have taken great care to breed Dobermans with good tempers.
+Breeders have taken great care to breed Dobermanns with good temperaments.
 Additionally, they are not taught how to protect, as this trait is already naturally embedded within them.

 Fun Fact: They have been owned by some very famous faces, including Nicholas Cage and John F. Kennedy!

 |Height (at the withers)||Males 68cm - 72cm, Females 63cm - 68cm|